jaccon/NodeTelegramBot/README.md

 Here we talk more about reply with rich text using HTML, Markdown, Photo, Share Video, location and more....

+#### Bot 04
+So this time we use a Axios to get a file uploaded to Telegram plataform.
+We can get a file path to photo and voice.
+Remember all uploaded files stay enabled only one hour.

 Happy coding ;-).